jmoh3/DolloSat/README.md

 Run with:

 ```
-python3 generate_samples.py --filename=INPUT_MATRIX_FILENAME --outfile=SOLUTIONS_OUTFILE --timeout=TIMEOUT --num_samples=NUMBER_OF_SAMPLES --sampler=SAMPLER_TYPE
+python3 generate_samples.py --filename=INPUT_MATRIX_FILENAME
+                            --outfile=SOLUTIONS_OUTFILE
+                            --timeout=TIMEOUT
+                            --num_samples=NUMBER_OF_SAMPLES
+                            --sampler=SAMPLER_TYPE
+                            --s=NUM_CELL_CLUSTERS
+                            --t=NUM_MUTATION_CLUSTERS
+                            --allowed_losses=LOSSES_FILENAME
+                            --debug
 ```

-This will sample NUMBER_OF_SAMPLES 1-dollo phylogeny matrices for the matrix in INPUT_MATRIX_FILENAME using the sampler of your choosing and save the reconstructed 1-dollo matrices to SOLUTIONS_OUTFILE.
+This will sample NUMBER_OF_SAMPLES 1-dollo phylogeny matrices for the matrix in INPUT_MATRIX_FILENAME using the sampler of your choosing, where only mutations specified in LOSSES_FILENAME.
+The reconstructed 1-dollo matrices will be saved to SOLUTIONS_OUTFILE.

 SAMPLER_TYPE can either be 1 for Quicksampler or 2 for Unigen.
 Note that Unigen is not Mac compatible.